Plant a tree and watch it thrive for years to come!

 The planting hole should be wider than the roots or root ball, two to three times wider is recommended.

+The planting hole should only be as deep as the root ball.
 Don’t dig the hole any deeper than the depth of the roots or root ball because the tree needs support from underneath to stabilize it.
 Make sure the root collar, or area of the trunk that flares out near the soil line, is visible.
 The uppermost lateral roots should be just below the soil surface.

 The sides of the hole should slope up gradually, making it saucer- or bowl-shaped.